Sakshi-Shah5/DesignPatterns/README.md

  Design Pattern are : CREATIONAL, STRUCTURAL, BEHAVIORAL

- Factory Design pattern : define an interface ( A java interface or an abstract class) and let the subclasses decide which object to instantiate factory design pattern comes under the category of creational design pattern.
+ Factory Design pattern : Define an interface (A java interface or an abstract class) and let the subclasses decide which object to instantiate.
+ Factory design pattern comes under the category of creational design pattern.
+Object creation logic is hidden to the client.